 1. Stop cut at bottom of top fin.

-3. Make stop cut at top of bottom fins where they come out of the whales body.
+2. Make slicing cut down from the top of the top fin to the stop cut, and remove the wedge of wood to thin the top fin.3.
+Make stop cut at top of bottom fins where they come out of the whales body.
 Since this arc is so tight, I like to use a series of shallow plunge cuts with the knife tip.

 4. Make a stop cut at the base of the whales tail.